ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/group_attributes/create.rst

     {
         "data": {
             "id": 10,
+            "dateAdded": "2021-11-09T14:42:13Z",
             "type": "Additional Analysis and Context",
             "value": "This is a very dangerous adversary.", "source": "Phase of Intrusion",
             "createdBy": {
                 "id": 3,
-                "userName": "11112222333344445555",
+                "userName": "11112222333344445555"
-                "firstName": "John",
-                "lastName": "Smith",
-                "pseudonym": "jsmithAPI",
-                "role": "Api User"
             },
-            "dateAdded": "2021-11-09T14:42:13Z",
             "lastModified": "2021-11-09T14:42:13Z",
+            "pinned": false,
             "default": false
         },
         "message": "Created",
         "status": "Success"
     }

 Refer to the `Available Fields <#available-fields>`_ section for a list of available fields that can be included in the body of a POST request for the ``groupAttributes`` object.

 .. hint::
-    Group Attributes can also be created when creating a Group.
+    Group Attributes can also be created and added to a Group when creating the Group.
 See the “Create Groups” section of `Groups <https://docs.threatconnect.com/en/latest/rest_api/v3/groups/groups.html>`_ for more information.